Sign In

 Structure & Funding

-The organizational structure of the Alaska Cancer Partnership includes a Steering Committee, Priority Area Workgroups, and approximately 200 stakeholders.
-The CDC funds and supports the Partnership as Alaska’s Comprehensive Cancer Control Program.
+The organizational structure of the Alaska Cancer Partnership includes a Leadership Team, Priority Groups, Committees, and over 100 partners from every corner of Alaska.
+The CDC funds and supports the Partnership through Alaska’s Comprehensive Cancer Control Program.
 We are one of 65 state, tribal, and territorial programs participating in the national CDC program, the National Comprehensive Cancer Control Program.
-(See the Alaska Cancer Partnership Organizational Chart).

 History